Vivi Holzel

-Viviane "Vivi" Holzel Domingues (born 15 September 1989) is a Brazilian footballer who plays as a goalkeeper.
+Viviane "Vivi" Holzel Domingues (born 15 September 1989) is a Brazilian footballer who plays as a goalkeeper for Grêmio.

 Career

 Born in São Paulo, Vivi began her career with hometown side Corinthians in 2008.
 She subsequently played for Foz Cataratas, Centro Olímpico and São Caetano before moving abroad for the 2014 season, with Norwegian side Avaldsnes IL.

 Vivi returned to Brazil in 2016 with São José, and represented Audax before moving to Icelandic side Grindavík in 2017.
 She returned to Audax in 2018, and signed for Palmeiras ahead of the 2019 season.

 On 6 February 2021, Vivi was announced as the new signing of Internacional.
 Roughly one year later, she was presented at Santos.